Jewelry Appraisals: What Everyone Forgets When Buying Jewelry

 Since jewelry insurance premiums (the amount you pay annually to maintain your coverage) are typically based on the value of the jewelry, what would happen if that value was incorrect?

-In addition to insurance-related risks, there are a few other compelling reasons to get an appraisal:
+In addition to insurance-related risks, there are a few other compelling reasons to get a jewelry appraisal:

 - It substantiates proof of ownership in case your jewelry is ever stolen and recovered by police.